n8n-guide

 Copy the token.

-For more information, see Creating a Personal Access Token (Classic) .
-For more information about GitHub scopes, see Scopes for OAuth Apps .
+For more information, see Create a private access token (classic) .
+For more information about GitHub scopes, see Scopes for OAuth apps .

 Set credentials